niplav/site/about.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-04-02, modified: 2021-12-17, language: english, status: in progress, importance: 3, confidence: highly likely*
+*author: niplav, created: 2019-04-02, modified: 2022-01-27, language: english, status: in progress, importance: 3, confidence: highly likely*

 > __A description of this website and its author.__

 About
 =====

+> Gänzliche Illusionslosigkkeit über das Zeitalter und dennoch ein rückhaltloses Bekenntnis zu ihm ist ihr Kennzeichen.

+*– Walter Benjamin, “Erfahrung und Armut”, 1933*

+> But human nature being what it is, there are going to be some people on the Internet claiming that everything is intrinsically tangled up into a whole, and another group claiming that different people are allowed to pick and choose whichever facets they personally like.
+And the second group is going to be 100% right just like they always are every single time that argument happens anywhere.

+*– Groon the Walker, “The Erogamer”, 2020*

 The Site
 --------